pulumi/pulumi-github/README.md

 # pulumi-github

-A Lumi package that facilitate interacting with GitHub.
+A Pulumi package that facilitates interacting with GitHub.